Miriam-Hein/pands-project2021/README.md

-**Summary of all variables for Sepal Lenght/Width & Petal Length/Width**
+**Summary of all variables for Sepal Length/Width & Petal Length/Width**

 <div align="justify">
-<ins>Histograms in Matplotlib:</ins> Wikipedia describs Histograms as an accurate graphical representation of the distribution of numerical data.
+<ins>Histograms in Matplotlib:</ins> Wikipedia describes Histograms as an accurate graphical representation of the distribution of numerical data.
 The histogram was first introduced by Karl Pearson.
-Basically it consists of multiple bar graph added into one graph.
-To construct a histogram, it is required to define so called <i>bins</i> which is defined by the range of values devided by the entire range of values into a series of intervals.
+Basically, it consists of multiple bar graph added into one graph.
+To construct a histogram, it is required to define so called <i>bins</i> which is defined by the range of values divided by the entire range of values into a series of intervals.
 Those intervals are called bins and are specified as consecutive, non-overlapping intervals of a variable.
 </div>